microsoft/PubSec-Info-Assistant/docs/deployment/upgrade.md

     }
 }
 ```
 - Next you need to make some surgical changes to the Cosmos DB instance, where we copy the tag arrays from the tagsdb to the statusdb.
-To perform this action run the command below in a terminal windwo
+To perform this action run the command below in a terminal window
 ```bash
 make merge-databases
 ```